hajicj/MUSCIMarker/doc/source/guidelines.rst

-**Pixels matter.** Although you only see rectangles on the screen when you annotate objects, in the background, the exact objects are recorded: each pixel within the colored rectangle that you see has a Belongs/Doesn't Belong label.
+**Pixels matter.** Although you only see rectangles on the screen when you annotate objects, in the background, the exact objects are recorded: each pixel within the colored rectangle that you see has a Belongs/Doesn't Belong label, based on how you traced the edges of the symbol.

 **Background does not matter.** In black-and-white images, only the white pixels are ever recorded as belonging to a symbol.